zhangjunjunah/x/README.md

 ## ✨ Features

-- 🌈 Enterprise-class UI designed for web applications.
+- 🌈 Crafting AI-driven interfaces with React, seamlessly integrating smart chat components and API services at your fingertips.
 - 📦 A set of high-quality React components out of the box.
 - 🛡 Written in TypeScript with predictable static types.
 - ⚙️ Whole package of design resources and development tools.